Dibya7384/coffee_shop_website/README.md

 # coffee_shop_website
-I developed this ecommerce website using html and css.
+I developed this ecommerce website using HTML and CSS.